cunilog/cunilog/shared.md

 Implicit loading/linking is a relatively straight-forward process and generally requires no special attention.

 On Windows, Microsoft call this method [Load-time dynamic linking](https://learn.microsoft.com/en-us/windows/win32/dlls/about-dynamic-link-libraries).
-Because Windows expects applications to be built, link to, and use the C runtime libraries in the same manner within application boundaries, all components of the same application must be built identical.
+Because Windows expects applications to be built, linked to, and use the C runtime libraries in the same manner within application boundaries, all components of the same application must be built identical.
 See [C runtime (CRT) and C++ standard library (STL)](https://learn.microsoft.com/en-us/cpp/c-runtime-library/crt-library-features?view=msvc-170) and [Building Cunilog](building.md).

 ## Explicit loading/linking